exercism/kotlin/concepts/numbers/about.md

 0.0 / 0.0 // => NaN (Not a Number)
 ```

-Integer division by zero is an error, but [IEEE floating point standards][IEEE] can apply in other cases.
+Integer division by zero is an error, but [IEEE floating point standards][wiki-IEEE] can apply in other cases.

 The modulo operator `%` gives the remainder from integer division: